Bifidobacterium breve

 Bifidobacterium breve is a bacterial species of the genus Bifidobacterium which has probiotic properties.
 Bifidobacteria are a type of bacteria that live symbiotically in the intestines of humans.
 They have been used to treat a number of conditions including constipation, diarrhea, irritable bowel syndrome and even the cold and flu.
 Some of these uses have been backed up by scientific research, but others have not.
+B.breve also shows a stronger affinity for immature bowels than other species evidencing in its strong capabilities as a probiotic.

-B. breve is a gram positive, anaerobic, rod shaped organism that is non motile and forms branches with its neighbors.
+B. breve is a gram positive, anaerobic, rod shaped organism that is non motile and forms branches with its neighbours.

+It is also a dominant species in the gut of breast-fed infants and can also be isolated from human milk.
+It has antimicrobial activity against human pathogens and does not possess transmissible antibiotic resistance traits.
+Not being cytotoxic, B.Breve has immune-stimulating abilities to prevent side infections in preterm newborns along with chemotherapy and during antibiotic treatments.
+Paediatric diseases in which symptoms have improved upon B. breve strains being administrated include: Infant colic, Celiac Disease, Obesity, constipation, infant prematurity and NEC.

+B.Breve Yakult is another widely used probiotic strain and it is one of the first strains shown to have the ability to modulate the intestinal microbiota by reducing the count of several pathogenic bacteria such as campylobacter, Candida and Enterococcus.